fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-objects.md

 ### Spread Syntax

-Often a better alternative to Object.assign is the spread syntax.
+A more concise alternative to `Object.assign` is the spread syntax.

 {{< highlight javascript >}}
 const clone = Object.assign({ }, original);